r4pi/r4pi.org/content/installation.md

 ## Installing the software

-Now that you've configured your system, we can go ahead and install the software.
+Now that you've configured your system, you can go ahead and install the software.

 First update all your sources: